-A The CDT Administration Guide and DRC INSIGHT Portal User Guide contains all the information needed for Test Coordinators, Teachers, and Test Administrators to utilize the CDT successfully.

-The Technical User Guide and District Technology Coordinator training PowerPoint contains information and detailed instructions to install the PA Online Assessments software.

-The Classroom Diagnostic Tools Interactive Reports User Guide contains information needed for teachers to access and use the Interactive Reports once students have completed the full and/or Diagnostic Category CDT.
+A The Classroom Diagnostic Tools User Guide contains all the information needed for Test Coordinators, Teachers, and Test Administrators to utilize the CDT successfully.
+The Technology Coordinator Training PowerPoint contains information and detailed instructions for Technology Coordinators to install the PA Online Assessments software.
+The Classroom Diagnostic Tools Interactive Reports User Guide contains information needed for teachers to access and use the Interactive Reports once students have completed the CDT.

-These user guides and presentations are available electronically on the DRC INSIGHT Portal (https://pa.drcedirect.com) with or without logging into the website.
-To access them, click on My Applications and select General Information.
-From this screen, select the Documents tab, the most recent Classroom Diagnostic Tools admin from the Administration drop-down box, and then select User Guide or Training Presentations from the Document Type drop-down box.
+All of these manuals/presentations are available electronically on the PA eDIRECT website (https://pa.drcedirect.com) with or without logging into the website.
+To access them, click on All Applications and select General Information.
+From this screen, select the Documents tab, the most recent Classroom Diagnostic Tools admin from the Administration drop-down box, and Memos/Documents from the Document Type drop-down box.
 Manuals and training presentations are available prior to the beginning of the administration window and are updated periodically throughout the administration year.